VERIFY BEFORE RELYING

 How many questions on the Florida real estate exam are Florida-specific?

-45 of the 100 questions cover Florida-specific law: F.S.
+DBPR does not publish a separate "state" and "national" score split for this exam.
+As a study shorthand, Pass Florida treats about 45 of the 100 questions as Florida-specific because they depend heavily on F.S.
 475, FREC administrative rules, Florida brokerage relationships, Florida tax rates, and Florida-specific disclosures.
-The remaining 55 cover national real estate principles, federal law, and general finance.
+The remaining questions lean more heavily on general real estate principles, federal law, math, appraisal, and finance.

 What happens if I'm strong on real estate principles but weak on Florida law?

-You fail.
-A perfect score on the 55 national questions plus zero on Florida-specific questions equals 55% total, 20 points below the 75% passing score.
-The state portion cannot be made up by excellence on the national portion.
+You are still exposed.
+Under the 45/55 Pass Florida study shorthand, a perfect score on the general, federal, and math-integrated side plus zero on Florida-specific questions would still be far below the 75% passing score.
+The Florida-specific side cannot be made up by excellence on broad national principles alone.

 Should I study every chapter of my pre-license course equally?

 No. Topics are weighted from 1% to 12%, a 12x difference.
 Allocating equal time to a 1% topic and a 12% topic is the most common study-plan mistake.
-The correct allocation is proportional to the DBPR's published weights, with roughly 45% of study time on the top five topics, 40% on topics 6 to 11, and 15% on the bottom eight.
+The correct allocation is proportional to the DBPR's published weights, with roughly 55% of study time on the top six topics, 30% on topics 7 to 11, and 15% on the bottom eight.

 What does "application-level" mean for Florida real estate exam questions?

 Application-level, per Bloom's Taxonomy, means the question requires you to apply a concept to a scenario rather than simply recall its definition.
-The Florida DBPR specifies that sales associate exam questions are predominantly application-level and analysis-level.
-Practice material written at recall level ("what does FREC stand for?") does not prepare candidates for the real exam's cognitive demand.
+The DBPR frames the sales associate exam around knowledge, understanding, and application of real estate principles, Florida law, and math.
+Practice material written only at recall level ("what does FREC stand for?") does not prepare candidates for scenario-heavy questions.

 Are Pass Florida's questions at the same difficulty as the real exam?

-Pass Florida's 855 questions are tagged by cognitive level (recall, application, analysis) according to Bloom's Taxonomy.
-The bank is weighted toward application-level questions to match the DBPR's specification.
-Every question cites the Florida statute or FREC rule it tests.
+No prep bank can promise identical difficulty or reproduce live exam questions.
+Pass Florida's 1,002 original questions are tagged by cognitive level (recall, application, analysis) according to Bloom's Taxonomy, and the bank is weighted toward application-level practice to match the DBPR's knowledge, understanding, and application framing.
+Every question cites the Florida statute, rule, or concept it tests.

 How long does it take to master the top 11 topics?